Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ### Development workflow

-There are two major build steps in building a Moddable application for Gecko.
+After the initial setup, there are two major build steps in building a Moddable application for Gecko.

 First, the JavaScript application, assets, modules and XS runtime are built into an archive using Moddable's `mcconfig` tool.
 This produces a `xs_gecko.a` archive file.